KabirBose/DSA-Merge-Sort-Visualizer/README.md

 # Purpose

-Sorting a given a dataset consisting of an array of product IDs with _merge sort_, by simulating every iteration of the algorithm.
+Sorting a given a dataset consisting of an array of product IDs using _merge sort_, by simulating every iteration of the algorithm.
 After each iteration a sound effect is played.

 # Documentation